Variational Perturbation Theory in Open Quantum Systems for Efficient Steady State Computation: Variational perturbation theory as a preconditioned Krylov method

 \section{Variational perturbation theory as a preconditioned Krylov method}

 Computing exact matrix factorizations of the Liouvillian becomes infeasible for large Hilbert spaces.
 An alternative approach is to use iterative procedures that rely solely on matrix-vector products, such as Krylov-subspace-based methods.
-Starting from an initial guess $\ket{q_0}$, these methods iteratively build the Krylov basis of the Liouvillian $\ \{\ket{q_k}\} = \ \{\tilde{\LL}^k \ket{q_{0}}\}$ for $k=0, 1, \dots M$ and search for an approximate solution of \eqref{Eq:ss_equation_trace} in the form
+Starting from an initial guess $\ket{q_0}$, these methods iteratively build the Krylov basis of the Liouvillian $\ \{\ket{q_k}\} = \ \{\tilde{\LL}^k \ket{q_{0}}\}$ for $k=0, 1, \dots M$ and search for an approximate solution of~\eqref{Eq:ss_equation_trace} in the form

 As a rule of thumb, the closer $\ket{q_0}$ to the actual steady state, the smaller $M$ needs to be.
-Common iterative solvers include GMRES \cite{saad1986gmres} and BiCGSTAB \cite{van1992bi}, and Conjugate Gradient descent when the linear operator is Hermitian \cite{hestenes1952methods}.
+Common iterative solvers include GMRES~\cite{saad1986gmres} and BiCGSTAB~\cite{van1992bi}, and Conjugate Gradient descent when the linear operator is Hermitian~\cite{hestenes1952methods}.

-The convergence rate of these iterative methods depends on the ratio between the largest and smallest eigenvalue of $\LL$, a quantity known as the condition number.
+The convergence rate of these iterative methods depends on the ratio between the largest and smallest singular value of $\tilde{\LL}$, a quantity known as the condition number.
 For ill-conditioned problems, one can apply a \emph{preconditioner} $\mathcal{C}$ and solve

 A good preconditioner improves the condition number while being inexpensive to compute and evaluate.
-Commonly used preconditioners include band-limited matrices and sparse approximate inverses (see \cite{saad2003iterative} for a general review and \cite{nation2015steady} for an in-depth discussion on open quantum systems).
+Commonly used preconditioners include band-limited matrices and sparse approximate inverses (see~\cite{saad2003iterative} for a general review and~\cite{nation2015steady} for an in-depth discussion on open quantum systems).
 Since the Liouvillian $\tilde{\LL}_0$ is often sparse, a natural choice is to use incomplete $LU$ (iLU), that performs an approximate $LU$ decomposition restricting the outcome to a sparsity pattern closely matching that of $\tilde{\LL}_0$ (i.e., some matrix elements are set to zero).